toddo75/challenge-1/README.md

 ## Description

-Given a codebase for a website that is lacking semantic HTML as well as a CSS that is not consolidated (view Original Starter Code in repo), the changes found within this file demonstrate the wishes found in the following User Story as well as Acceptance Criteria, without changing the appearance or functionality of the website.
+Given a codebase for a website that is lacking semantic HTML as well as a CSS that is not consolidated, the changes found within this file demonstrate the wishes found in the following User Story as well as Acceptance Criteria, without changing the appearance or functionality of the website.
 The changes made have a better and more consise sematic flow to them.
 There are notes both within the HTML and CSS with descriptions of functionality.

 ## User Story